 ⅔ cup of the ingredient = 66.5¢ or 67¢

-If you plan on calculating the cost per recipe on a regular basis to help bring your food costs down, it may be helpful to keep a list of the things you buy regularly with their costs per serving.
+If you plan on calculating the costs of your recipes on a regular basis to help bring your food costs down, it may be helpful to keep a list of the things you buy regularly with their costs per serving.
 Keep the list in a central location so that when you decide to make something new, you can just bring it out and do your calculations quickly.
 You don’t need to have the exact cost per serving; food prices fluctuate too much.
 Just use the regular price you usually pay for the item in your calculations.
 Any time you get something on sale, you can recalculate the cost based on the sale prices, just as a way to see approximately how much money you’ve saved.

 This sort of cost analysis works with many other things, as well.
 If you want to keep your laundry costs down, for example, divide the price of your laundry detergent by the number of loads that can be washed with the size of detergent you buy.
 Keeping your grocery bill as low as possible is a very helpful way of saving money, especially in these uncertain economic conditions.
 Using these equations can help you extend your grocery budget farther.